DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 ### Have a different use case?

-If none of the examples fit your requirements and you encounter difficulties, let us know on StackOverflow.
+If none of the examples fit your requirements and you experience issues, let us know on StackOverflow.
 We review and answer questions with the [TestCafe](https://stackoverflow.com/questions/tagged/testcafe) tag.